 With the ever advancing cable technologies today you are probably asking yourself when should I use cat6a cable?

 Let’s first start with what is cat6a?
 Category 6 (augmented) is the advanced version of regular cat6.
-Its speed travels along greater lengths.
+Its speed travels along greater lengths of

-10gbps over 100 meters or 330 feet of bulk cable.
+10gbps over 100 meters or 328 feet of bulk cable.
 The big difference comes in terms of its frequency.
 Regular cat6 cable has a frequency of up to 250mhz and cat6a has frequencies of up to 500 mhz.
+The increase in frequencies will give you greater amounts of data transmission capabilities.

 Cat6a cables comes in many different types or ratings as well.
 You might see solid, UTP, STP, Riser, Plenum and its gauge could be 23.

 So choosing the right cable first depends on what category you needs.
-You might want cat6 or if you are looking for grater performance and greater MHz, then go with cat6a.
+You might want cat6 or if you are looking for grater performance and greater frequencies, then go with cat6a.

 Where you are putting the cable is another question to ask yourself.
 There are different ratings of the cable and they each have specific locations that are required.
 For areas inside ceilings or air duct areas you are going to want to go with Plenum.
 For installation in the walls you want to use riser cable.